geopan2000/Control-Eng-Tracking-and-Regulation/README.md

 ## Files Included
 - **MATLAB Scripts**:
   - Scripts for designing the control law and simulating both the linear and nonlinear models.

-## How to Run
-1. Open the MATLAB files.
-2. Modify the system parameters, disturbance, and reference signals as needed.
-3. Run the simulations to observe the system's behavior and verify the control law.
-4. Analyze the plots of system output and control input to evaluate performance.

-## License
-This project is provided for educational purposes only.